Transition Courses: Nursing

 Students in entry-level nursing programs may opt for the theory courses as an elective or find a course suitable for transfer credit toward a course in their program of study.

-NURS 2921 and 2941 are practice-based courses designated for internationally educated nurses residing in BC and seeking College of Registered Nurses of British Columbia (CRNBC) licensure.
+NURS 2921 and 2941 are practice-based courses designated for internationally educated nurses residing in BC and seeking BC College of Nurses and Midwives (BCCNM) licensure.

 To take these practice courses, applicants must supply: